-To be sure, A. A. Allen was one of the most heralded evangelists in the Voice of Healing Movement.
+To be sure, Asa Alonzo Allen was one of the most heralded evangelists in the Voice of Healing Movement.
 The miracle man was incredibly gifted, dramatic – and controversial.
 A. A. Allen was also a type of apostolic forerunner.
-Religious enemies launched so many attacks against A. A. Allen that he felt he was surely one of the most persecuted men in ministry just because signs, wonders and miracles followed him.
-But A. A. Allen thrived under the pressure and refused to back down from his calling.
+Religious enemies launched so many attacks against A. A. Allen that he felt he was surely one of the most persecuted men in ministry just because signs, wonders, and miracles followed him.
+But A. A. Allen thrived under pressure and refused to back down from his calling.

-A. A. Allen was keen at summing up what people were hungering after and during his crusades he was known as a revivalist who never ran from the hard cases.
+A. A. Allen was keen at summing up what people were hungering after, and during his crusades, he was known as a revivalist who never ran from the hard cases.
 Much like King David drew the indebted, distressed and discontented, A. A. Allen drew the poor because he could relate to their needs and encourage them with Gospel hope.
-A. A. Allen had seen the great crowds gather under Oral Roberts’ gigantic tent and in 1955 made a bold move of faith to purchase his own tent for $8,700.
-It was way beyond his natural abilities to pay for, but with God’s blessing he entered the golden era of tent evangelism with a healing theme.
+A. A. Allen had seen the great crowds gather under Oral Roberts’ gigantic tent and in 1955 made a bold move of faith to purchase this tent for $8,700.
+It was way beyond his natural abilities to pay for, but with God’s blessing, he entered the golden era of tent evangelism with a healing theme.
 It marked another turning point for this determined man of God as thousands began gathering under his tent.
-Many traveling evangelists of his day had their own special niche and A. A. Allen was no different; he had an incredible ability to set the stage of a service through music like no other in his time.
+Many traveling evangelists of his day had their special niche and A. A. Allen was no different; he had an incredible ability to set the stage of service through music like no other in his time.

 (c) Apostle Jonas Clark STAY INFORMED